-Malcolm Gladwell, decorated staff writer at The New Yorker and author of four best-selling books -- "The Tipping Point," "Blink," "Outliers" and "What the Dog Saw" -- won a National Magazine Award in 1999 and was named Time Magazine's "100 Most Influential People" in 2005.
+Malcolm Gladwell, decorated staff writer at The New Yorker and author of several best-selling books — "The Tipping Point," "Blink," "Outliers" and "What the Dog Saw" — won a National Magazine Award in 1999 and was named Time Magazine's "100 Most Influential People" in 2005.
 Born in 1963 to a Jamaican mother and British father, he has found his mixed heritage to provide plenty of fodder for writing.